-Lands that are designated Hamlet Residential/Office are intended to allow for a transition of uses from the Hamlet Community Core to Hamlet Residential and to encourage the retention of a built form in those areas that is consistent and compatible with the adjacent Hamlet Residential uses.
+Lands that are designated Hamlet Residential/Office Area are intended to allow for a transition of uses from the Hamlet Community Core to Hamlet Residential and to encourage the retention of the existing built form in those areas so that is consistent and compatible with the adjacent Hamlet Residential uses.

-Existing non-residential uses greater than 250 square metres and less than 500 square metres of gross floor area are recognized.
-New nonresidential uses which are proposed to be greater than 250 square metres and less than 500 square metres of gross floor area may only be permitted through a rezoning application if supporting documentation rationalizes the increased size of the proposed development and addresses the criteria in section 4.2.
+Existing non-residential uses can occupy up to 500 square metres of gross floor area.
+New non-residential uses can occupy up to 250 square metres of gross floor area.
+New non-residential uses proposing to exceed the 250 square metre limit, but less than 500 square metres of gross floor area shall only be permitted by way of a rezoning application and must satisfy the criteria in Section 4.2 of this plan.

-The uses permitted within the Hamlet Residential/Office designation include the following uses:
+The uses permitted within the Hamlet Residential/Office Area designation include:

-- a) Single detached residential uses;
+- a) Single detached residential use;

-- b) Bed and breakfast establishments; and,
+- b) Bed and breakfast establishment;

-- c) Home occupations
+- c) Home occupation;

 - d) Business or professional office;

-- e) Professional medical or dental offices which do not include medical or dental laboratories or clinics.
+- e) Professional medical or dental office which does not include medical or dental laboratories or clinics; and,

+- f) Dwelling unit located in a non-residential building.

-Development within the Hamlet Residential/Office designation shall be consistent with the following land use policies:
+Development within the Hamlet Residential/Office Area designation shall be consistent with the following land use policies:

 - a) Where office and residential uses abut, site planning to achieve adequate buffering in the form of landscaping, or architectural screening shall be required; - b) Adequate on-site parking will be required.
 Additional parking beyond the normal standard in the zoning by-law may be requested by the Town in order to address the anticipated number of vehicles to be generated by proposed office uses.
-Parking facilities should be oriented to the side or rear of all office buildings; - c) Building heights will be consistent with the policies in section 3.1.3 and will not exceed two storeys unless required to meet the objectives of the Hamlet Design and Heritage Protection Guidelines contained in Appendix A; - d) Approval of new development constructed on private sewage systems will be subject to the requirements of the Town of Halton Hills; - e) The subdivision of land will only be permitted as infilling where the lots meet the minimum criteria specified in Section 3.2 of this Plan; - f) Office uses shall generally serve the needs of the community and the surrounding rural area; - g) Home occupations may be permitted as a secondary use to the primary residential use in accordance with section D1.3.1.4 of the Official Plan..
+Parking facilities should be oriented to the side or rear of all office buildings; - c) Building heights will be consistent with the policies in section 3.13 and will not exceed two storeys; - d) Approval of new development constructed on private sewage systems will be subject to the requirements of the Town of Halton Hills; - e) The subdivision of land will only be permitted as infilling where the lots meet the minimum criteria specified in Section 3.2 of this Plan; - Office uses shall generally serve the needs of the community and the surrounding rural area; - g) Home occupations may be permitted as a secondary use to the primary residential use in accordance with section D1.3.1.4 of the